Liquid Gold Studios, 68 Southampton Row, London.

 For the past two years, I’ve been researching how to encourage collective processes of organising materials in London.
 I am focused on the taxonomy of materials: on the need to challenge categories and to reconsider further specifications.

 Araceli Gómez Castro (b.
 1994) is an artist based in London and Mexico City.
 Studied BA in Fine Arts at the University of Granada (Andalusia) and Mimar Sinan Güzel Sanatlar Universitesi (Istanbul), before enrolling in MA Sculpture at the Royal College of Art (London).
-Enjoyed the Erasmus + Traineeship Scholarship at Spanish Contemporary Art Network (London); recent exhibitions include Camaradas organised by the Embassy of Mexico in the United Kingdom, at Menier Gallery (London); art residencies like Dirty Hands and Revelations II at Standpoint Gallery (London); iobject at Freud Museum (London).
+Enjoyed the Erasmus + Traineeship Scholarship at Spanish Contemporary Art Network (London); recent exhibitions include In Dreams Begin organised by Now Curation, at Fitzrovia Gallery (London); art residencies like Dirty Hands and Revelations II at Standpoint Gallery (London); iobject at Freud Museum (London).
 As well as solo exhibitions at Marta Gualda (Charlotte, USA).

 Over the last decade, collaborating with a broad range of artists, visual arts organizations, inter-local institutions, community projects, spiritual-based groups, delegations of boroughs, thematic commissions, among others.
 With the objective of maximizing the impact of projects with activist goals.